-This report has been prepared on behalf of the Scrutiny Committee.
+This report has been prepared in response to a recommendation made by the Scrutiny Committee.
 The Council is required by statute to discharge certain overview and scrutiny functions.
 These functions are an essential component of local democracy.
 Scrutiny Committees can contribute to the development of Council policies and can also hold the Cabinet to account for its decisions.